Pontederia crassipes: Habitat and ecology

 Its pH tolerance is estimated at 5.0–7.5.
 Leaves are killed by frost and plants do not tolerate water temperatures more than 34 C. Water hyacinths do not grow where the average salinity is greater than 15% that of sea water (around 5 g salt per kg).
 In brackish water, its leaves show epinasty and chlorosis, and eventually die.
-Rafts of harvested water hyacinth have been floated to the sea where it is killed.
+Rafts of harvested water hyacinth have been floated to the sea, which kills it.

 Azotobacter chroococcum, a species of nitrogen-fixing bacteria, is probably concentrated around the bases of the petioles, but the bacteria do not fix nitrogen unless the plant is suffering extreme nitrogen deficiency.

 Fresh plants contain prickly crystals.
 This plant is reported to contain hydrogen cyanide, alkaloids, and triterpenoids, and may induce itching.
-Plants sprayed with 2,4-dichlorophenoxyacetic acid may accumulate lethal doses of nitrates, and other harmful elements in polluted environments.
+Plants sprayed with 2,4-dichlorophenoxyacetic acid (2,4-D) may accumulate lethal doses of nitrates and other harmful elements in polluted environments.

 Invasive species

 Water hyacinth grows and reproduces quickly, so it can cover large portions of ponds and lakes.
+It can easily coexist with other invasive plants and native plants in an area.
 Particularly vulnerable are bodies of water that have already been affected by human activities, such as artificial reservoirs or eutrophied lakes that receive large amounts of nutrients.
 It outcompetes native aquatic plants, both floating and submerged.
 In 2011, Wu Fuqin et al. tracked the results of Yunnan Dianchi Lake and also showed that water hyacinth could affect the photosynthesis of phytoplankton, submerged plants, and algae by water environment quality and inhibit their growth.
 The decay process depletes dissolved oxygen in the water, often killing fish.

 Water hyacinth can absorb a large amount of harmful heavy metals and other substances.
 After death, it rots and sinks to the bottom of the water, causing secondary pollution to the water body, destroying the natural water quality, and may even affect the quality of residents' drinking water in severe cases.
 Water where water hyacinth grows heavily is often a breeding place for disease vectors (e.g. mosquitoes and snails) and harmful pathogens, posing a potential threat to the health of local residents.
-On the other hand, water hyacinth can also provide a food source for goldfish, keep water clean and help to provide oxygen.
+It is very critical to monitor areas quickly that are infested in order to efficiently reduce or control the growth of these species.
+Water hyacinth can also provide a food source for goldfish, keep water clean, and help with oxygenation.
+Invertebrate species harboring with water hyacinth are dispersed as phytochores.